Toots and the Maytals: 2000s

 In a 2003 review on NPR's Fresh Air broadcast, critic Milo Miles described the song Pressure Drop as, "utterly irresistible but utterly mysterious like Louie Louie or Tutti Frutti.
 It gets over on pure passion, and it seems all you need to know is when it drops you're gonna feel it."

 In 2004, the group released True Love, an album of re-recorded versions of their earlier hits in collaboration with fellow musicians including Bonnie Raitt, Willie Nelson, Eric Clapton, Keith Richards, Trey Anastasio, No Doubt, Ben Harper, the Roots, and Shaggy.
 The album received critical acclaim from outlets including NPR and Rolling Stone.
 The True Love album won the Grammy Award that year for best reggae album.

-Donald Trump was quoted as appreciating the reggae music of Toots and the Maytals in 2004 when he said, "I heard the guest band, Toots & The Maytals, practising out on the set of Saturday Night Live" (Trump was the guest host on an episode in April 2004).
+Donald Trump was quoted as appreciating the reggae music of Toots and the Maytals in 2004 when he said, "I heard the guest band, Toots & The Maytals, practising out on the set of Saturday Night Live."
+(Trump was the guest host on an episode in April 2004.)
 "They sounded terrific, and I went out to listen to them for a while.
 My daughter Ivanka had told me how great they were, and she was right.
 The music relaxed me, and surprisingly, I was not nervous."

+In August 2004, Toots and the Maytals were the featured musical guest on the CNBC show McEnroe hosted by John McEnroe.

 In 2006, they recorded a reggae/ska version of Radiohead's "Let Down" for the tribute album, Radiodread.
 The album was a song for song makeover of the British rock band's album OK Computer into reggae, dub and ska.
 In August 2007 Toots & the Maytals released Light Your Light, which featured re-workings of older songs such as "Johnny Cool Man", as well as new material.
 The album was nominated in 2008 for a Grammy in the best reggae album category.

-Toots & the Maytals hold the current record of number one hits in Jamaica, with a total of thirty-one.
+Toots & the Maytals hold the current record of number one hits in Jamaica, with a total of 31.

 In commemoration of the 50th anniversary of the record label Island Records Toots & the Maytals and Amy Winehouse, both signed up to the label, were billed to perform together at the Shepherd's Bush Empire in London on 31 May 2009.
 Winehouse had covered the band's "Monkey Man".
 However, Winehouse's performance was cancelled, and Toots & the Maytals instead played at the more intimate Bush Hall to a sell-out crowd.